dr-cs/databases/slides/basic-relational-design.md

 and

-$Ssn \rightarrow Ename, Bdate, Address, Dnumber, Dname, Dmgr\_ssn$
+- FD1: Ssn $\rightarrow$ Ename, Bdate, Address, Dnumber, Dname, Dmgr_ssn
-$Dnumber \rightarrow Dname, Dmgr\_ssn$
+- FD2: Dnumber $\rightarrow$ Dname, Dmgr_ssn

-EMP_DEPT is not in 3NF because Dname and Dmgr_ssn are transitively dependent on Ssn via a transitive dependency on Dnumber.
+EMP_DEPT is not in 3NF because Dname and Dmgr_ssn are transitively dependent on Ssn via dependency on Dnumber.

-# Fixing Non-3NFf Schemas
+# Fixing Non-3NF Schemas

 Move the nonprime attributes that are transitively dependent on the primary key through another attribute to a separate schema along with the attribute through which they are transitively dependent on the PK.